An Introduction To Mountain Biking

 Also of use to the mountain biker are goggles or other eye protection, elbow and knee pads, and good shoes.

-Always carry a few dollars and some change in a pocket so you can call for help and ensure you have identification on you at all times.
+Always carry a few dollars and some change in a pocket so you can call for help and ensure you always have identification on you.
 That last bit of advice is good for biking or jogging if it should ever come to that!

 Always be prepared for the worst to happen, and then it [probably] never will.